seanmorris/Weaker/weakermap/README.md

 *A WeakerMap is an enumerable Map with with weak values rather than keys.*

 This class implements a pattern similar to the 'WeakMap', however its *values* are weakly referenced, rather than the keys.
-This allows for enumeration, clearing and arbitrarily valued keys, and adds the limitation that the *values* must be objects.
+This allows for enumeration, clearing and arbitrarily valued keys, with the limitation that the *values* must be objects.

 ## Install
 ```bash